 NN mentioned IO had submitted CRISP comments on the Review Committee on the IANA XFER list.
 There haven’t appeared to be any issues, as everyone appeared to be in general agreement.

 AR noted CRISP response had been very clear.
 He agreed that the charter as it is doesn’t represent any conflict.
-He mentioned a point raised on the mailing list by Andrew Dul, but which is not within the scope of CRISP.

 d.
 SLA text status